 Posted on May 3, 2015 | No Comments

 Daily Dose of the Wild

-Twittering from the Trees
+Twittering From the Trees

-- Posted on November 18, 2013 | No CommentsIce is melting in the Arctic at one of the fastest rates in human history.
+- Posted on November 18, 2013 | 1 CommentIce is melting in the Arctic at one of the fastest rates in human history.
 Researchers and climate scientists monitoring ice melt in the Arctic have started using the ominous term “death spiral” to describe what’s happening at the top of the world.